The Staff

 Patrick Rich is originally from Clear Lake, Iowa where he spent most of his time reading books or out on the lake enjoying the water.
 At the age of 19 he fell in love with glass when he attended a community college and discovered its magic through 3 dimensional art classes.
 From there he moved to Charlotte, NC to work at a production glass studio, forging new friendships and connections in the North Carolina glass community.
 Through this community he was offered a job to be a glass equipment fabricator at Wet Dog Glass in the small town of Star, NC.
 He has spent the last 6.5 years practicing and growing his skills in the fabrication of equipment and glass.
 Patrick considers himself a life-long learner and loves to take on new challenges.
 He loves culture, community, and food so he is already feeling at home here in Seattle.

-Miles Schlagel (he/him), Jewelry/Metals and Stone Studio Manager
+Miles Schlagel (he/him), Jewelry/Metals and Stone Studio Manager, and Accessibility Coordinator

 Miles is a multidisciplinary artist and arts administrator with a passion to create high quality arts programing that is accessible and equitable to everyone in the community.
 He holds a BFA in Visual Arts with an Art History minor from Boise State University and an MFA in Arts Leadership from Seattle University.
 Prior to Pratt, Miles has served as an arts administrator, teaching artist, and special educator at Meta Open Arts, Yellow Wood Academy, and Seattle University.
 He enjoys learning new art forms, experimenting, and sharing them with others.
 In his own artistic practice, Miles works mainly in metals/jewelry (chasing and repousse), drawing, painting, printmaking, and bookbinding.